pdemeulenaer/my-ds-documentation/docs/documentation/Azure.rst

 Introduction to delta lake: https://books.japila.pl/delta-lake-internals/installation/

+Delta Lake brings ACID to object storage:

+**Atomicity**: all transactions are either succeeded or failed completely

+**Consistency**: guarantees that state of data is observed same by simultaneous operations

+**Isolation**: simultaneous operations should not conflict with one another

+**Durability**: changes are permanent

 How to build a database in DataBricks (based on a lecture from DataBricks):

 .. sourcecode:: python